jabrena/the-watcher/README.md

 # The Watcher

-Observe the JVM ecosystem in Github without any intervention.
+Observe the JVM ecosystem in Github without any intervention in some Categories.

 ![](./docs/the-watcher.jpg)